 Introduction

-NS Partners is pleased to share its fourth annual Responsible Investing (RI) Update, which highlights its progress and initiatives from RI efforts over the last year.
-This report includes highlights on stewardship, engagement and integration activities as they relate to financially material environmental, social and governance (ESG) issues.
+NS Partners is pleased to share its fifth annual Responsible Investing (RI) Update, which highlights progress and initiatives from RI efforts over the last year.
+This report includes features of the firm’s stewardship, engagement and integration activities as they relate to financially material environmental, social and governance (ESG) issues.

 As a global asset manager, NS Partners takes its fiduciary responsibility seriously, demonstrated through its fundamental stock selection and comprehensive RI approach.
 NS Partners believes that ESG factors can have a material impact on investment performance and present unique risks and opportunities for investee companies.
 As such, ESG factors that are financially material are considered, along with traditional financial factors, as part of the firm’s bottom-up research and stock selection approach.

-Since inception, NS Partners has considered material factors, including ESG factors, in its investment process.
-NS Partners became a signatory to the United Nations Principles for Responsible Investing (PRI) in 2016 and has since developed a Responsible Investment Policy that aligns with its commitment.
-NS Partners continues to look for ways to enhance the risk-adjusted returns for its clients, while further developing its approach to integrating material ESG factors into its investment process.
+Since inception, NS Partners has considered material ESG factors in its investment process.
+NS Partners became a signatory to the United Nations Principles for Responsible Investing (PRI) in 2016 and has since developed an RI Policy that aligns with its commitment.
+NS Partners continues to look for ways to enhance the risk-adjusted returns for its clients, while further developing its approach to integrating material ESG factors in its investment process.

 Evolution of NS Partners’ approach to responsible investing